 Other courts have held that disclaimer clauses do not preclude reliance on information received from the owner.
 The situations in which courts have allowed contractors to rely on information received from the owner despite a disclaimer clause may be grouped in three categories.
 First, cases hold that reliance was permissible because the contractor performed a reasonable investigation that confirmed or supported the information received from the owner.
 Second, cases hold that reliance was justified because the owner intended that the contractor rely on the information in preparing a bid.
-Third, cases hold that reliance was justified because the circumstances did not allow sufficient time for the contractor to conduct an adequate independent investigation.
+Third, cases hold that reliance was justified because the contractor to conduct an adequate independent investigation.
 The cumulative effect of these limitations is that a contractor may rely on information received from the owner except when relatively simple inquiries might have revealed contrary conditions.